jwworth/n-plus/README.md

     #
     # @users = User.all.eager_load(:comments, :reviews)

 Eager loading reduced server response time from 2890.0ms to 773.6ms.
-That's faster, but not as fast as preloading.
+That's faster than no optimization, but not as fast as preloading.

 ### Includes

-Finally, we have `includes`, which chooses between `preload` and `eager_load` based on the complexity of the query.
+Finally, we have `includes`, which chooses between `preload` and `eager_load` based on the query.

 Here's what you'll see in the users controller: